ro0tkit/News-App./README.md

  This is a flask news app that generates news using the newsapi.The user can view latest stories from different sources.
 ## Languages and Technologies used
--This aplication is built on a Flask framework using
+-This aplication is built on a Flask framework using python

 ## Setup requirements and Installation